Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: The space of maximal spacetimes with collisions

 In this section we introduce the space of deformations of a spacetime with collisions.
 Let us fix $g$, an oriented graph $T$ in $\slice_g\times\mathbb R$ such that non-compact edges are properly embedded, and a family of numbers $\theta=(\theta_e)_{e\in T_1}$, where $T_1$ is the set of edges of $T$.

-We consider the space $\tilde\Omega$ of maximal admissible $AdS$-structures on $\slice_g\times\mathbb R$ with singular locus $T$ such that \begin{itemize} \item every edge $e$ is a particle of angle $\theta_e$; \item the orientation of $e$ agrees with the time-orientation induced by the $AdS$ structure. \end{itemize}
+We consider the space $\tilde\Omega$ of maximal admissible AdS-structures on $\slice_g\times\mathbb R$ with singular locus $T$ such that \begin{itemize} \item every edge $e$ is a particle of angle $\theta_e$; \item the orientation of $e$ agrees with the time-orientation induced by the AdS structure; \item every vertex of $T$ admits a neighborhood in $M$ which embeds in $e(\Sigma)$ for some HS-surface $\Sigma$ \end{itemize}